 This is what to show if the challenge has been met to let the user know they passed it.
 It can be a simple string or some HTML if you like.

-Selects the appearance of the widget.
+Selects the appearance of the widget for a v2 widget.

-Invisible reCAPTCHA Badge Location
+reCAPTCHA Badge Location

 If the user requires additional validation, this selects which type of revalidation widget will be used.
 It’s usually best to stick with “image” because most people are familiar with it.
+(V2 only)

 Product-specific technical support can be found here: